communitiesuk/epb-etl/README.md

 transform the data accordingly; e.g. `1980-11-01 00:00:00.000000` to
 `1980-11-01`.

+The last rule has a wildcard (*) in the `from` rule which will transform values for any key, in this case `EMAIL` key with the email values, into an array/list.

 An example of the output following the above transformation rules:

 ```json